apache/apisix-docker/README.md

+## Summary
+This repo hosts docker images for APISIX, APISIX dashboard, Prometheus and Grafana (which emit metrics of APISIX).
+It also includes useful commands to use, build, and save the images and an example that illustrates how to start these services with docker-compose. \

-**Docker images are not official ASF releases but provided for convenience.
+**Note**: Docker images are not official ASF releases but provided for convenience.
 Recommended usage is always to build the source.**

-## How To Build Image
+## How To Build Images

+The repo contains the following images:

+- `/alpine/Dockerfile` builds APISIX on alpine.

+- `/centos/Dockerfile`builds APISIX on centos.

+- `/dashboard` contains two docker files - `Dockerfile.alpine` and `Dockerfile.centos`, which build apisix dashboard on alpine and centos respectively.

+- `/all-in-one` enables you to quickly start apisix on alpine by following [these steps](https://github.com/apache/apisix-docker#quick-test-with-all-dependencies-in-one-docker-container).

+You can build these images as follows:

-**The master branch is for the version of Apache APISIX 2.x.
-If you need a previous version, please build from the [v1.x](https://github.com/apache/apisix-docker/releases/tag/v1.x) tag.**
+**Note**: The master branch is for the version of Apache APISIX 2.x.
+If you need a previous version, please build from the [v1.x](https://github.com/apache/apisix-docker/releases/tag/v1.x) tag.

 ### Build an image from source

+You can build images as follows:

 1. Build from release version:
 ```sh